 Propagation:

 Once established the fungus will continue to thrive in a polytunnel environment under areas of mulch.
-This means that subsequent incoulations require less spawn.
+This means that subsequent inoculations require less spawn.
 Spawn can be made by the grower using the stem butts after harvest.